sindresorhus/type-fest/readme.md

 - `Omit` - Create a type from an object type without certain keys.
 - `Merge` - Merge two types into a new type.
 Keys of the second type overrides keys of the first type.
 - `MergeExclusive` - Create a type that has mutually exclusive properties.
-This type was inspired by [this comment](https://github.com/Microsoft/TypeScript/issues/14094#issuecomment-373782604).

 ## Declined types